 - Car registration

 - Utilities, if you are staying in the same city

 - Drivers licence

 - Online places such as Amazon or Paypal

 You will also need to see the Post Office about forwarding your mail for a certain period after you move.
 This will catch anyone that you forgot to let know and you will be able to contact them with your new address.

 Getting utilities cancelled

-When you let utilities know of your new address, you will also need to arrange a cut off date for the old and a start date for the new.
-This is easy enough in the same city, but if you are moving some distance you will need to find out who the new providers are.
+When you let utilities know of your new address, you will also need to arrange a cut-off date for the old and a start date for the new.
+This is easy enough in the same city, but if you are moving some distance, you must find out who the new providers are.
 Your real estate agent should be able to help.